torvalds/linux/Documentation/virt/hyperv/coco.rst

 Hyper-V Hypercalls
 ------------------
-When in fully-enlightened mode, hypercalls made by the Linux guest are routed directly to the hypervisor, just as in a non-CoCo VM.
+When in fully-enlightened mode, hypercalls made by the GNU/Linux guest are routed directly to the hypervisor, just as in a non-CoCo VM.
 But in paravisor mode, normal hypercalls trap to the paravisor first, which may in turn invoke the hypervisor.
-But the paravisor is idiosyncratic in this regard, and a few hypercalls made by the Linux guest must always be routed directly to the hypervisor.
+But the paravisor is idiosyncratic in this regard, and a few hypercalls made by the GNU/Linux guest must always be routed directly to the hypervisor.
 These hypercall sites test for a paravisor being present, and use a special invocation sequence.
 See hv_post_message(), for example.

 Guest communication with Hyper-V
 --------------------------------
-Separate from the generic Linux kernel handling of memory encryption in Linux CoCo VMs, Hyper-V has VMBus and VMBus devices that communicate using memory shared between the Linux guest and the host.
+Separate from the generic GNU/Linux kernel handling of memory encryption in GNU/Linux CoCo VMs, Hyper-V has VMBus and VMBus devices that communicate using memory shared between the GNU/Linux guest and the host.
 This shared memory must be marked decrypted to enable communication.
 Furthermore, since the threat model includes a compromised and potentially malicious host, the guest must guard against leaking any unintended data to the host through this shared memory.